-She has also played for Novocastrians (2008-10), Sheffield Ladies (2007-08) and Sheffield University (2004-08), where she was club captain in 2006-07.
-Matthew Ferguson, a former Lichfield coach, has been her mentor: “I learned a lot from ‘Fergie’.
-He helped me to develop from a lower league player to being able to start regularly in the Premiership,” she said.
+Emily has also played her rugby for Novocastrians and Sheffield Ladies and she says that she owes much to her mentor, Matthew Ferguson, a former Lichfield coach.
+“He helped me develop from a lower league player to being able to start regularly in the Premiership,” she said.
 And then there are the 15 caps thus far for England.

-Last updated: March 19, 2013
+Last updated: November 11, 2013